Reunion (video game): Plot

 In the 27th century, centuries of peace have allowed great scientific progress in the development of the first interstellar warp drive.
 Two research ships, designated Explorer-1 and Explorer-2, are outfitted with the experimental drives and sent to find new planets for colonization.
-Only Explorer-2 returns to Earth out of the two Explorers.
-Refitted as a colony vessel, the Explorer-2 is once again ready to embark when, suddenly, peace is disrupted and the humans were ripped apart from each other.
-At this same time, a planet-wide rebellion stages a great coup and overthrows the Earthen government, throwing the world into chaos and severing the union.
-The Explorer-2, crewed by a loyalist space crew, barely escapes the rebellion and leaves the Solar System.
-Years later after the rebellion, the Explorer-2 arrives damaged at its destination and a colony is set up, naming it New Earth.
-After many generations of being separated from Earth, the colony is self-sufficient enough to develop a mission only the best can tread: Explore nearby space, research new technologies, harvest resources, develop a space fleet and eventually reconquer and reunify Earth, leading to the greatest reunion the universe has ever set its eyes on.
+Of the two ships, only Explorer-2 returns to Earth.
+Refitted as a colony vessel, the Explorer-2 is once again ready to embark when, suddenly, peace is disrupted and the humans are ripped apart from each other.
+At the same time, a planet-wide rebellion stages a great coup and overthrows the Earthen government, throwing the world into chaos and severing the union.
+The Explorer-2, crewed by loyalist space forces, barely escapes the rebellion and leaves the Solar System.
+Years later, the Explorer-2 arrives damaged at its destination and a colony is set up, named New Earth.
+After many generations of separation from Earth, the colony is self-sufficient and able to develop a mission only the best can undertake: explore nearby space, research new technologies, harvest resources, develop a space fleet and eventually conquer and reunify with Earth, leading to the greatest reunion the universe has ever set its eyes on.

 Reception

-Magazine "Amiga Joker" reviewed it and gave 85 points out of 100 for the OCS version and 86 out of 100 for the AGA version.
+Magazine Amiga Joker reviewed it and gave 85 points out of 100 for the OCS version and 86 out of 100 for the AGA version.

-Magazine "GURU" reviewed it and gave 92 points out of 100.
+Magazine GURU reviewed it and gave 92 points out of 100.

-Magazine "PC Joker" reviewed it and gave 85 points out of 100.
+Magazine PC Joker reviewed it and gave 85 points out of 100.